litchie/exult-ios/content/bgkeyring/Readme.txt

 	of the zip file into your Black Gate's 'mods' folder.
 By default (that is, unless you changed it specifically in your 'Exult.cfg' file), this would be the 'mods' subdirectory of the path you set for Black Gate in your 'Exult.cfg' file.
+If the folder is not there, simply create an empty folder called 'mods' in your Black Gate directory and proceed as above.

 	There are two optional (but highly recommended) additional steps you may want to perform:

 	OPTIONAL: You can create a shortcut to start Exult directly in the Keyring mod.
 To do so, make sure that the command-line is similar to